-UberEats doesn’t publicly reveal its pricing model, but in one of our experiments the booking fee was $4.99.
+UberEats doesn’t publicly reveal its pricing model, but in one of our experiments, the booking fee was $4.99.

-Also like DoorDash, the company does use surge pricing, which can lead to higher rates and faster delivery times.
+However, like DoorDash, the company does use surge pricing, which can lead to higher rates and faster delivery times.

 Does UberEats Deliver Alcohol?

-Unlike DoorDash, UberEats usually does not deliver alcohol.
+Unfortunately, UberEats usually does not deliver alcohol.

 Key Restaurant Partnerships

-UberEats most well known partnership is with McDonald’s, delivering hamburgers from the golden arches in countries around the world.
+UberEats most well-known partnership is with McDonald’s, delivering hamburgers from the golden arches in countries around the world.

 - Great reviews (built off of Uber)